 Learning how to catch trout is easy if you know the 3 most effective methods that catch trout consistently and if you get your info from a pro.
 These 3 methods for catching trout include bait fishing with and without a float, and fly fishing with flies, and also using lures with a spinning rod.

 - Fish mornings and evenings – WRONG!
-If you only fish morning and evening you will miss a lot of fish and there are times of the year when morning and evenings suck and the best time of day is mid-afternoon.
+If you only fish mornings and evenings you will miss a lot of fish.
+Yes, morning and evening are often good times to fish, but they are not the only time and there are times of the year when mornings and evenings are actually the worst times to fish for trout.

 - Tip your spoons with wax worms for more bites – WRONG!
-It doesn’t make a difference but it is a good way for that website to sell more wax worms to unsuspecting anglers.
+It doesn’t make a difference to the trout if you tip a lure with bait or not, but it sure is a good way for that website to sell more wax worms to uneducated anglers.

 - Good quality reels can be bought for $20 bucks – WRONG!
-20 dollar rods and reels are not good quality, but I guess quality is a matter of opinion.
-Most 20 dollar reels are nothing but problems.
+Twenty-dollar rods and reels are not good quality, they are crap!!
+And when you get a very big trout on the line you will wish that you spent at least double that for your reel!
+But I guess quality is a matter of opinion.
+Most 20-dollar reels are nothing but problems.

 - Get a closed faced reel for trout – WRONG!
-I have never seen a good guide or good trout angler use one of these reels and neither should you.
+I have never seen a good guide or good trout angler use one of these reels.
+Have you?
+Nope, and you won’t, because they suck!!

 - Scout the river and leave all the stuff in the car when you do – WRONG!
-This is a great way to have your car broken into and your stuff stolen, and if the fishing is good you have to walk all the way back to the car and then back again, that 4 trips just to fish.
+This is a great way to have your car broken into and your stuff stolen, and how can you tell if the fishing is good if all your gear is in the car?
+What, do you walk down to the river and ask the trout if they’re hungry?
+Such bad advice!

 - Thread your hook through the worm or put it on like a ball – WRONG!
-I love guys that ball up their worm on the hook because I know they catch very few fish and that means more fish for me.
+I love guys that ball up their worm on the hook because I know they catch very few big trout and that means they leave lots of fish for me and my clients.

 - Keep your rod tip above your head because if you lower your rod tip the fish can come off – WRONG!
-Funny, if you watch pro fly anglers fight a fish, they keep their tips low to the water and apply side pressure so the fish doesn’t come off easily.
+Obviously written by someone who is not a pro, because if you watch pro fly anglers fight a fish, they often keep their rod tip low to the water and they apply side pressure so the fish doesn’t come off easily.
+Total opposite of what that other website recommends.

 So why would these websites write so much wrong information?
 The simple answer is they don’t know any better and they are not experts.

-This article is part 3 of 3 in a series on how to catch trout which includes advice and answers to over 40 common questions that all trout anglers should know and it’s written by a professional river guide with over 20 years of guide experience.
+This article is part 3 of 3 in a series on how to catch trout which includes advice and answers to over 40 common questions that all trout anglers should know.

 In part one which is called Trout Fishing 101 – Guide Tips To Get Started, I cover these topics in detail: